-In collaboration with Slow Food USA and their Cook Up A Better Future Initiative, Bauman College developed a recipe for their Meatless Monday Campaign.
+In collaboration with Slow Food USA, Bauman College developed a recipe for their Meatless Monday Campaign.
 As part of this campaign, Anson Mills donated Sea Island White Flint Corn Grits for chefs from around the country to create plant-based dishes as a way to positively impact climate change.
 These corn grits are from Slow Food’s Ark of Taste—a global catalog of endangered foods being revived to support biodiversity.
 By participating in the Meatless Monday movement, we are contributing to the significant environmental benefits of this conscious consumption.
 These values are directly aligned with the Bauman College mission, and we are proud to be a part of this evolution!

 Our Grits + Wild Mushroom Crostini with Balsamic Reduction are a tantalizing, creative, and gluten-free alternative to a traditional bread crostini.
 Whether avoiding gluten or simply looking for a fresh take on a classic Italian appetizer, this flavorful and nutrient-dense recipe will surely intrigue your taste buds!

 - ¾ cup Anson Mills Sea Island White Flint Corn Grits

 - 1 cup balsamic vinegar

 - 8 oz fresh crimini mushrooms, cleaned, trimmed, sliced